 Lester No More

-As the last resident of Lester, Gertrude received notoriety of sorts.
-Reporters would often make their way up the river to interview her, and at one point she was invited to appear on David Letterman’s show.
+As the last resident of Lester, Gertrude garnered attention.
+Reporters would make their way up the river to interview her, and at one point she was invited to appear on David Letterman’s show.
 That interview was cancelled, which displeased Gertrude greatly.
 But old students would sometime drive up for a visit, bringing a smile to her face.

 While the City of Tacoma was dismantling buildings throughout the town, Gertrude fought to put the 1886 train station on the state’s historic register.
 Sadly, vandals burned the building down.
 In 1993, Gert’s home burned down, and she moved to a small cabin a mile and a half from what had once been the center of town.
 "I call this a suburb of Lester," she said.